peterwht/solidity-to-ink-guide/README.md

 }
 ```

-[This answer](https://substrate.stackexchange.com/questions/1659/how-to-have-a-mapping-in-a-custom-structure-inside-an-ink-contract) explains in detail why nested mappings are not allowed)
+However, this will cause an error due to the nested mapping.
+[This answer](https://substrate.stackexchange.com/questions/1659/how-to-have-a-mapping-in-a-custom-structure-inside-an-ink-contract) explains in detail why nested mappings are not allowed

 So, as of now, to get around this issue an alternate data structure will need to be used.
-A data-structure that can be interchanged with the `Mapping` syntax and with minimal additional implementations is the `BTreeMap`. `BTreeMap` is less efficient than `Mapping`.
+A data-structure that can be interchanged with the `Mapping` syntax and with minimal additional implementations is the `BTreeMap`. `BTreeMap` is less efficient than `Mapping`, but is an easy workaround until the nested mappings are allowed.
 This will be used in the nested struct.
 Additional `derive`s will need to be added to be compatible with the #[ink(storage)] struct (see below).

 ```rust
 #[ink::contract]